okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-add-sdk-to-your-app/main/index.md

 This guide explains how to add the Okta Identity Engine SDK to your app, which is the preceding step before upgrading your app's authentication use cases.

-> **Note:** After your Okta org is upgraded to the Identity Engine, your app should still work as expected with no change in functionality.
-If you want to take advantage of the Identity Engine features, upgrade your app to use Identity Engine SDK methods and authentication flows.
+> **Note:** After your Okta org is upgraded to Identity Engine, your app should still work as expected with no change in functionality.
+If you want to take advantage of Identity Engine features, upgrade your app to use Identity Engine SDK methods and authentication flows.

 <!-- TODO:  link "upgrading your app's authentication use cases" to the landing page for the mapping guides -->